7 Best Cordless Vacuums of 2026

 - Same small 0.76L dustbin as the cheaper V15 model despite the significant price premium

-Dyson V12 Detect Slim — Best Lightweight Option
+Dyson V12 Detect Slim Origin — Best Lightweight Option

 At 5.2 pounds, the V12 Slim is the lightest vacuum in this roundup by a significant margin.
 That weight difference is immediately noticeable when you pick it up and becomes increasingly important as you clean.
 Stairs, overhead surfaces, and extended sessions are simply more comfortable with 1.5 fewer pounds in your hand.

-The V12 carries over Dyson’s laser dust detection from the V15, which means you get that same floor-illuminating green beam in a compact package.
+The V12 carries over the illuminated dust detection that makes the V15 so satisfying to use, which means you get that same floor-lighting effect in a compact package.
 Auto-suction adjustment extends battery life by matching power output to actual dirt levels.
 In a small apartment or condo where floors stay relatively clean between sessions, the V12 can stretch its 60-minute runtime across the entire space with room to spare.

 The maneuverability in tight spaces is outstanding.
 The slim head and low-profile design navigate between chair legs, under bathroom vanities, and along baseboard edges with minimal effort.
 For homes with lots of furniture, this matters more than raw suction numbers.

 The compromises are proportional to the size reduction.
 The 0.35L dustbin is the smallest in this roundup and will need emptying multiple times per session in any home with pets.
 The 150 AW suction handles hard floors and low-pile carpet well but struggles to extract embedded debris from thick carpet.
-If your home is primarily hard floors and you value comfort over raw power, the V12 Slim is the best Dyson for you.
+If your home is primarily hard floors, you value comfort over raw power, and the price has come back to earth, the V12 Slim is the most comfortable Dyson to live with.
 It pairs well with the same maintenance mindset as keeping your home’s other systems in good shape, like the pressure washers I reviewed for exterior cleaning.

 by Dyson